 Not all storage media is the same, and each type requires different handling:

 Tape media (LTO and other backup formats) can hold enormous amounts of data and is often overlooked during decommissions.
-These need destruction too.
+Select a sanitization or destruction technique that fits the tape format and governing requirements.

 How GreenIT Pickup Handles Data Sanitization & Destruction